-With the increasing trend of late marriages and delayed motherhood in Singapore, coupled with the lifting of age limits in IVF treatment since 2020, there is anticipated to be increasing demand for egg donation by older female IVF patients nearing or past menopause.
-Such women with diminished ovarian reserves often consider the egg donor option, after having failed IVF due to the reduced number and low quality of their retrieved eggs.
-In recent years, neighboring Malaysia has emerged as a popular destination for Singaporean IVF patients seeking egg donation, due to close proximity and cost-competitive medical fees.
-Nevertheless, there are various pitfalls that patients have to navigate through, as highlighted by the Q & A below.
+With the increasing trend of late marriages and delayed motherhood in Singapore, coupled with the lifting of age limits in IVF treatment in Singapore since 2020, there is anticipated to be increasing demand for egg donation by older female IVF patients nearing or past menopause.
+Women with diminished ovarian reserves often consider the egg donor option after failing IVF due to the reduced number and low quality of their retrieved eggs.
+In recent years, neighbouring Malaysia has emerged as a popular destination for Singaporean IVF patients seeking egg donation due to proximity and cost-competitive medical fees.
+Nevertheless, there are various pitfalls that patients have to navigate through, as highlighted by the Q&A below.
 Cumbersome travel and quarantine restrictions due to the COVID-19 pandemic are economically unsustainable in the long-term, and it is only a matter of time before borders reopen, and Singaporeans are once again free to travel to Malaysia for IVF treatment.

 Is it difficult to find a local egg donor in Singapore?

-Yes, because Singapore health regulations require egg donation to be altruistic, and payment can only be made to reimburse direct expenses such as traveling costs.
+Yes, because Singapore health regulations require egg donation to be altruistic, and payment can only be made to reimburse direct expenses such as travelling costs.
 The egg donation process is lengthy, tedious and painful, involving a few weeks of regular hormone injections, frequent blood tests and ultrasound scans, finally culminating in day surgery for egg retrieval.
-Additionally, there is also the hassle and inconvenience of commuting to and fro for numerous medical appointments.
-Understandably, without any financial incentives, very few local young women are willing to donate their eggs.
+There is also the hassle and inconvenience of commuting to and fro for numerous medical appointments.
+Understandably, few local young women are willing to donate their eggs without any financial incentives.

 Why go for egg donation in Malaysia?